Traveling and Asthma

-- Bring your own blanket and pillow and blanket if you can.
+- Bring your own blanket and pillow if you can.

 Just like at home, you'll want to avoid smoke.
 Ask anyone who smokes to step outside, especially if you're sharing a room.
 Wood fires in the fireplace or woodstove also could be a problem for you.

 Without your parents along, you will have more responsibility for managing your asthma.
-Keep your triggers in mind and take steps to avoid them.
+Keep your triggers in mind and try to avoid them.

 If pollen bothers you, find out what the readings are on days you'll be outdoors.
-If air pollution is a trigger for you, keep that in mind when you visit a smoggy city.
+If air pollution is a trigger, keep that in mind when you visit a smoggy city.
 You can check air quality anywhere in the United States by visiting the AIRnow website.

 If you're planning to take part in any new activities while you're away, talk to your doctor about them before you leave.
-And whatever you do, make sure your quick-relief medicine is nearby in case you need it.
+And always keep your quick-relief medicine with you in case you need it.